Greenergy digs deeper into waste to make biodiesel

 The move to waste was prompted partly high vegetable oil prices, which made it hard to process them into biodiesel profitably, potential extra regulatory benefits from processing waste and a company target to achieving 70 percent greenhouse gas savings across all its biofuels.

-"We are focussed on trying to broaden the feedstock base.
+"We are focused on trying to broaden the feedstock base.
 We are becoming an exploration company but we are not exploring oil fields, we are exploring pies," he added.

 Owens said the EU's biodiesel sector faced two main challenges, a massive over investment in capacity across Europe and continuous political tinkering and uncertainty.